iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

 ## One Provider to Rule Them All

-Whether you prefer Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), or Kubernetes, the Iterative Provider has you covered.
+Whether you prefer Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), or Kubernetes (K8s), the Iterative Provider has you covered.
 You can configure compute resources from these with a single provider, using [common machine types](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#machine-type).
 These are going to be roughly similar between different cloud vendors.
 Not only